Rodrigossz/KM-w-Audio/README.md

 2. Next, type `cd c:\` then enter.
 Now, you will be in the root directory of your computer.
 If you don't have permission to create folders and files here, navigate to a folder where you can download the Bootcamp materials.

-3. Type and enter `git clone https://github.com/Rodrigossz/KM-w-Audio.git`
+3. Type and enter `git clone https://github.com/Rodrigossz/KM-w-Audio.git`.
+You should see something like the image below.

 4. *Validation step*: Go to **C:\KM-w-Audio**, or any other folder you have created, and confirm it exists, including the dataset in the resources folder.

 ![Git process](./images/git.JPG)

 >Note!
-The image above may have a different number r of files downloaded, the training is under constant development.
+The image above may have a different number of files downloaded, the training is under constant development.

 ## Extract text from audio files using the Speech Services